 \subsubsection{Dirac law of \texorpdfstring{$\bm{\Gamma}$}{Gamma}}

 Here we assume that $\bm{\Gamma}$ is known and its distribution is Dirac at $\bm{\gamma}$.
-Consequently as in \Cref{sec::AR1multiproj}, the model gives us that $Z_\text{H}(\bm{x},t)$ is a Gaussian process by linear combination of independent Gaussian processes.
+Consequently, as in \Cref{sec::AR1multiproj}, $Z_\text{H}(\bm{x},t)$ is a Gaussian process by linear combination of independent Gaussian processes.
 Its posterior distribution is completely determined if we can evaluate its mean and covariance.